 - Donovan, S.K., Harper, D.A.T. & Portell, R.W.
-(Accepted).
+(Published).
 In deep water: a crinoid–brachiopod association in the Upper Oligocene of Antigua, West Indies.
-Lethaia n/a.
+Lethaia 1-8.

 - Hints, L. & Harper, D.A.T.
 (Accepted).
 The Hirnantian (Late Ordovician) brachiopod fauna of the East Baltic: Taxonomy of the key species.
 Acta Palaeontologica Polonica

 - Jagt, J.W.M., Thuy, B., Donovan, S.K., Stohr, S., Portell, R.W., Pickerill, R.K., Harper, D.A.T., Lindsay, W. & Jackson, T.A.
 (2014).
 A starfish bed in the Middle Miocene Grand Bay Formation of Carriacou, The Grenadines (West Indies).
 Geological Magazine 151(3): 381-393.